 [i.e. as "boules thrown contrary to the rules"] but indeed as a mistake.
 Players making such a mistake penalise themselves by reducing or losing the ‘boule advantage’.
 In conclusion, players do not incur any penalty, and boule(s) are valid and stay in place.
 But it is still the player or team not holding the point that must play the next boule.

 The practical effect of this interpretation is that, after a boule is thrown out-of-turn, everything is left where it is, and the game just carries on.
-The game on the ground is evaluated, and the team not holding the point (which may be either of the teams) plays the next boule.
+The team not holding the point (which may be either of the teams) plays the next boule.

 Consider these two cases.

 - The two teams walk to the head and visually inspect the situation.
+Or perhaps they just stand by the circle and visually inspect the situation from a distance.
 Team B says, “Looks to me like you’ve got the point.”
 Team A says, “Yeah, I think so too.”
 They don’t measure.
-Team B goes back to the circle and throws.
+Team B throws the next boule.
+(PNZ calls such situations lazy petanque.)

 - After throwing boule B1, the player in the circle makes a snap judgment that he has failed to gain the point.
-Without asking team A whether or not they agree, and before team A has time to inspect the head or even shout “Wait a minute,” he throws boule B2.
+Without asking team A for their opinion, and before team A has time to inspect the head or even shout “Wait a minute,” he throws boule B2.

 The bottom line